Blaisedepauw/ada-website/datastory.md

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include Index_Map.html %}
 </div>

+>Our clustering doesn’t provide as smooth a gradient as the map from the KOF, but we do observe many similarities between the two maps.
+Therefore, we've managed to obtain a map quite similar to the one produced by official globalization indices, thanks to the measure of the cultural influence of the United States!
+>
+>You were right in your intuition...
+While this isn’t enough to precisely determine a country’s integration into globalization, the cultural influence of the United States in a country’s film productions gives us a good indication of its integration into globalization.

 **Jason the Troublemaker:**
 >Sir, you said that globalization includes cultural exchanges, but I don’t understand.
 Culture isn’t exchanged like money!
 It doesn’t make sense…